-Hint: Why not growing micro superfood greens in your kitchen under 10 days?
+Hint: Why not grow micro superfood greens in your kitchen in under 10 days?
 Check it out below. (this is a trusted affiliation link) Just click below and start growing your own greens at home under 10-12.

 2. Cancer prevention

-A diet that is low in fat, includes lots of fruits and vegetables has been associated with a very low risk of cancers.
+A diet that is low in fat, and includes lots of fruits and vegetables, has been associated with a very low risk of cancer.
 There is strong evidence showing that vegetarians tend to have a lower overall rate of cancer compared to the general population.

 Red meat and processed meat consumption are consistently associated with an increase in the risk of colorectal (aka bowel, colon or rectal) cancer*.
-So, if you want to reduce the odds, just eat more nutrient-rich foods such as fruits and vegetables dishes!
+So, if you want to reduce the odds, just eat more nutrient-rich foods such as fruit and vegetable dishes!